AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Agent Architecture

-\paragraph{Global Synthesis:} Finally, the action sequences from the active branches are integrated by the Global Synthesis module.
-This is not a mere concatenation but a sophisticated orchestration process that resolves inter-branch conflicts and ensures global coherence.
-The module strategically interleaves actions based on their alignment with the agent's overarching, long-term objective.
-This is achieved by assigning priorities to actions, where priority is determined by their contribution to the high-level goal, the urgency of the originating branch, and adherence to shared resource constraints like time and energy.
-This process explicitly addresses the tension between local and global optima.
-For example, it prevents an over-focus on a single branch's objective (e.g., maximizing production) from jeopardizing the agent's overall well-being or progress towards the main goal.
-By re-aligning the final, integrated action plan with the original strategic intent established at the highest level, the framework forms a crucial closed loop.
-This ensures that every executed action, while tactically chosen, remains strategically sound, maintaining the integrity and focus of the agent's plan in a dynamic environment.
+\paragraph{Global synthesis.} Finally, the action sequences from the active branches are integrated by the global synthesizer.
+This is an orchestration process that resolves inter-branch conflicts and ensures global coherence.
+The module strategically interleaves actions by assigning priorities determined by their contribution to the long-term objective, the urgency of the originating branch, and adherence to shared resource constraints such as time, money, materials, energy, and satiety.
+This step explicitly addresses the tension between local and global optima.
+It prevents an over-focus on a single branch's objective from jeopardizing the agent's overall viability or its progress toward the main goal.
+By re-aligning the integrated plan with the strategic intent established at the highest level, the planner forms a closed loop, so that every executed action remains strategically sound while being tactically chosen.